GabrielWendell/Cepheids_Projects/README.md

 cd Cepheids_Projects
 pip install -r requirements.txt
 ```
-This will download the code and instructions 😄
+This will download the code and instructions.

 ### Repository Structure